 San Francisco Bay Area native, grew up North of the Golden Gate Bridge in Marin County.
 Avid sports fan who played soccer and basketball in school while being considered a mathlete in his day.
-Eddie attended the University of Southern California and misses the days of playing pickup basketball with the likes of Darryl Russel and Mike Williams during the summers at USC.
+Eddie attended the University of Southern California and misses the days of playing pickup basketball with the likes of Darrell Russel and Mike Williams during the summers at USC.
 I interned at Universal Music as well as MGM Studios' Photography department where I began my love of photography.

-Having spent all my life in California I decided to try something new and ventured off to the Upper West Side in New York City for a few years where I took my first and only photography class where I quickly learned that I hated classes and the technical aspects of photography and preferred the candid moments, unique individual characteristics of subjects and composing photos by taking what is given to me versus forcing things unnaturally.
+Having spent all my life in California I decided to try something new and ventured off to the Upper West Side in New York City for a few years where I took my first and only photography class where I quickly learned that I hated classes and preferred the candid moments, unique individual characteristics of subjects and composing photos by taking what is given to me versus forcing things unnaturally.
 As a self-taught photographer, I hate the technical aspects of the camera, have a distaste for overly photoshopped images that could never be observed in person with the naked eye and loath the Pinterest-ization and Instagram-ification of fake photos or rather illustrations in today's society.
-I am an old school guy when it comes to photography and have only really followed two photographers - Brandon Stanton of The Humans of New York and the late great BIll Cunningham of the New York Times.
+I am an old school guy when it comes to photography and have only really followed two photographers - Brandon Stanton of The Humans of New York and the late great Bill Cunningham of the New York Times.
 The combination of storytelling and candid moments was so appealing that I shifted my photography focus to people from landscapes and nature.

 I stumbled onto online dating photography when I realized some of my clients were using their professional Linkedin photos for online dating apps.
 After much research, I noticed not only did people lack good, natural photos of themselves but also needed help with selecting the most appropriate dating apps, writing about themselves and being comfortable in their own skin.
 My experience capturing candid photos at large scale events like corporate holiday parties, festivals and fundraisers created a natural segue to working with people in a more intimate setting.
 Additionally the ability to provide input on fashion and attire for photoshoots, communicate intimate customer experience of dating apps as well as practical offline advice on social places in around San Francisco brings many of my interests and passions together.